How to Create a Budget in Google Sheets

 4. Record Your Spending Activities

 If you are a heavy credit card user who has an impulse to buy unnecessary things, well think twice before you swipe that card.
 Think about how much money you are throwing outside your doorstep every time you spend.
-Record and track down what you spend per month, you can use spreadsheets, notebooks, budget planners, budget worksheets, and budgeting apps to help you.
+Record and track down what you spend per month, you can use sheets, notebooks, budget planners, budget worksheets, and budgeting apps to help you.
 To make things easier, you can also download our ready-made budget templates for free to list all your expenses.

 5. Alter Things to Maximize Your Budget